NalgondaLokesh/MasterCode/README.md

 # MasterCode - Code Snippet Manager

-MasterCode is a modern web application for developers to store, manage, and share code snippets.
+MasterCode is a modern web application for students & teachers to store, manage, and share code snippets.
 Built with React and styled with a sleek Cyber Neon theme, it provides an intuitive interface for organizing your code snippets with features like syntax highlighting, tags, and instant search.

 ## Features